 Initially, I shrugged it off.
 I’m not a sex tourist, I thought.
 A sex tourist is someone who travels to a particular destination with the goal of having sex with local people as his first priority.
 It’s never more than a secondary priority for me!

-As time passes, and my sexploration of the world around me continues, I realized that I don’t have a problem with Kenneth having characterized me as a sex tourist — I have a problem with the term “sex tourist” itself, and all it connotes.
+As time passes, and my sexploration of the world around me continues, I realized that I don’t have a problem with Kenneth having characterized me as a sex tourist — I have a problem with the terms “sex tourism” and “gay sex tourism” themselves, and all they connote.

 My problem with this notion is manifold.
 To start with, how many people don’t have sex (or, at least, don’t want to have sex) when they travel?
 In my experience, both abroad and at home, the loudest critics of casual sex are those who have difficulty finding it.